Data activism: Criticism

 While data activists may have good intentions, one criticism is that by allowing citizens to generate data without training or reliable forms of measurement, the data can be skewed or presented in different forms.
+Additionally, unexperienced people analyzing data may misinterpret secondary data or charts which can lead to falsifying or misleading information.

 Safecast

 After the Fukushima nuclear disaster in 2011, Safecast was an organization established by a group of citizens that were concerned about high levels of radiation in the area.
 After receiving conflicting messages about levels of radiation from different media sources and scientists, individuals were uncertain which information was the most reliable.
 This brought about a movement where citizens would use Geiger counter readings to measure levels of radiation and circulate that data over the internet so that it was accessible by the public.
-Safecast was developed as a means of producing multiple sources of data on radiation.
+Safecast was developed as a means of producing multiple sources of data on radiation for public usage.
 It was assumed that if the data was collected by similar Geiger counter measurements in mass volume, the data produced was likely to be accurate.
 Safecast allows individuals to download the raw radiation data, but Safecast also visualizes the data.
-The data that is used to create a visual map is processed and categorized by Safecast.
-This data is different from the raw radiation data because it has been filtered, which presents the data in a different way than the raw data.
+The data that is used to create a visual map is processed, monitored, and categorized by Safecast.
+This data is different from the raw radiation data because it has been filtered.
 The change in presentation of data may alter the information that individuals take from it, which can pose a threat if misunderstood.